MasterGunner/Thrimbletrimmer-I/bin/Thrimbletrimmer/README.md

 Example returned URL:
 http://localhost:1337/Thrimbletrimmer.html?Video=7988

-Example return data for the callback function. 'startOffset' and 'endOffset' are in seconds.
+Example return data for the callback function. 'startOffset' and 'endOffset' are in seconds (counted from beginning of video).
 ```
 { vidID: '2549',
   startOffset: '10',